 What Causes a Wet Basement?

 Excess moisture in basements is very common.
-The soil and ground that surround your home can easily transfer inside through walls, windows, vents and more.
-Most basements have limited amounts of sunlight and air flow that also prohibit moisture from escaping.
+The soil and ground that surround your home can easily transfer inside through walls, windows, vents, and more.
+Most basements have limited amounts of sunlight and airflow that also prohibit moisture from escaping.
 Excess moisture can lead to higher indoor humidity and mold growth.
-If you are experiencing any of the problems listed below, adding a dehumidifier to your basement will help prevent mold in your home or property.
+If you are experiencing any of the issues listed below, adding a dehumidifier to your basement will help prevent mold and mildew in your home or property.

 How to Identify & Resolve Basement Mold Issues